-More specifically, the 38-page complaint says aerosol dry shampoos sold under the Suave, TIGI, TRESemmé, Dove, Nexxus and Living Proof brands were recalled due to “potentially elevated levels of benzene,” a chemical used primarily in the chemical and pharmaceutical industries.
+More specifically, the 38-page complaint says aerosol dry shampoos sold under the Suave, TIGI, TRESemmé, Dove and Nexxus brands were recalled due to “potentially elevated levels of benzene,” a chemical used primarily in the chemical and pharmaceutical industries.
 Per the case, Unilever knew or should have known that its dry shampoos contained benzene, in part because the company in March voluntarily recalled certain aerosol spray deodorants that also contained high levels of the carcinogen.

 As the lawsuit tells it, the presence of benzene in the dry shampoos is “especially troubling” given aerosol products are regularly used indoors and in large volumes, creating a high possibility of short- and long-term inhalation.

 According to the lawsuit, Unilever unlawfully failed to disclose the presence of benzene in the dry shampoos to the public.

 Want to stay in the loop on class actions that matter to you?
 Sign up for ClassAction.org’s free weekly newsletter here.

 “Instead of disclosing this fact to consumers, Defendant represented that its Products are safe and effective for their intended use, touting its ‘strict quality controls’ to ‘limit the presence of benzene’ in the products,” the suit states.
 “Nevertheless, Unilever has produced, marketed, labeled, distributed, and sold millions of dry shampoo Products that contained, or had a material risk of containing, benzene.”